Britain working with Pfizer, AstraZeneca to increase vaccine supplies

 “The manufacturers are doing a brilliant job, and they’re delivering to the schedule that’s agreed, but that schedule is the amount of vaccine that we have ... we expect to see that amount of vaccine being delivered going up.”

-He spoke after the COVID-19 vaccine developed by AstraZeneca and Oxford University was rolled out in doctors surgeries from Thursday, part of an effort to vaccinate of the most vulnerable within six weeks.
+Hancock spoke after the COVID-19 vaccine developed by AstraZeneca and Oxford University was rolled out in doctors surgeries from Thursday.

-More than 1.3 million people in the United Kingdom have received one shot of either AstraZeneca or Pfizer’s COVID-19 vaccine.
+More than 1.3 million people in the United Kingdom have received one shot of either AstraZeneca’s or Pfizer’s COVID-19 vaccine, but the government needs to be administering around 2 million doses a week to hit its February target.

-Hancock said the aim was for most care home residents to be offered a shot by the end of January, with 13 million people in the top four priority cohorts reached by mid-February.
+In a sign of supply constraints, one doctor visited by Hancock on Thursday said she had not received the delivery of AstraZeneca’s vaccine she had been expecting.

-The government must ramp up shots to around 2 million a week to hit its target.
-The top priority groups include care home residents, the elderly, the clinically vulnerable, and frontline health and social care workers.
+Birmingham City Council’s leader and local lawmakers also wrote to Hancock saying no AstraZeneca vaccine was available in the central English city and that stocks of the Pfizer shot would run out on Friday.

 AstraZeneca’s vaccine was first deployed in hospitals on Monday.
 It does not have the ultra-low temperature requirements that Pfizer’s does, making it easier to roll out.

-Initial boxes of the Pfizer vaccine contained nearly 1,000 doses, but the NHS said that smaller boxes of Pfizer’s vaccine had also been approved for use that could be used in settings like care homes without wasting doses.
+Initial boxes of the Pfizer vaccine contained nearly 1,000 doses, but the NHS said smaller boxes had also been approved for use that could be used in settings like care homes without wasting doses.

 Our Standards: The Thomson Reuters Trust Principles.